riceissa/breathing/index.md

     - This one is tricky because I notice that as I try to do it my diaphragm can get sore if I do it wrong.
 In particular, it can sometimes help to break the "silent" rule in order to get the breath smoother.
 There's a distinction between breathing in a way so that you aren't hypocapnic, and breathing in a way that is comfortable and not painful to your body.
 Every combination is possible.
 2. Next stage: slow down your breath.
     - Your breath should already be slower if it's more quiet and smooth.
 But when you're trying to make it quiet or smooth, you don't want to focus on slowing it down … that just makes you uncomfortable because you're not used to that much air hunger.
 But once your breath is silent and smooth, it's time to focus on slowing it down.
 I still haven't gotten to this stage so I don't know how slow is optimal.
 I suspect this is the point where an HRV monitor or such would be handy: there might be individual variation in the optimal rate.
 Notice how it's much harder to say what "slow breath" is compared to "nasal breath" or "silent breath" or "smooth breath", and it is much harder to track without an instrument like a capnometer (counting in your head all the time seems annoying!).
-    - UPDATE (2024-01-26): i am thinking more and more that slowing your breath is unnecessary; it's like the diaphragm thing and it automatically happens. i think some of the buteyko people also say the same thing.
+    - UPDATE (2024-01-26): i am thinking more and more that slowing your breath is unnecessary; it's like the diaphragm thing and it automatically happens. i think some of the buteyko people also say the same thing. e.g. see @novozhilov2012; in the section "Approach 3 -- Just hint at reduction of airflow" there is an illustration of a snake where slowing down the breath is a sign of doing the exercise wrong.
+Under mistakes, he lists "Increasing the frequency of your breathing or changing the length of inhalation or exhalation."

 Note that the above is essentially (some of the particular techniques taught in) Buteyko breathing.
 The differences are: (1) pedagogical, in that I think focusing on each step in sequence works a lot better, and (2) whether to use a CapnoTrainer to help with some of the steps.